CosmWasm/sylvia-book/src/advanced/generics.md

 - Generic field
 - Generic message parameter

-`Sylvia` works in both cases, and you can expand your generics to every message type, return type, or `custom_queries` as shown in the case of the `interface`.
+^Sylvia works in both cases, and you can expand your generics to every message type, return type, or `custom_queries` as shown in the case of the `interface`.
 For the readability of this example, we will keep just these two generic types.

 `InstantiateParam` is passed as a field to the `InstantiateMsg`.
 This enforces some bounds